 Did you know that today is National Waffle Day?

 To help celebrate I am sharing some great waffle recipes as well as some tips for moms who are looking to simplify their morning routine and reduce stress.
-Oh, and a Giveaway too if you read to the end!

 Check out this Baked Blueberry Waffle recipe!

 Seriously, this sounds like dessert to me.
 After I shared my Maple Pancake Waffle Cupcake recipe I am convinced that waffles for dessert are probably the most genius idea ever, right?!